 Research is a major component of the Department of Ophthalmology and it encompasses both the basic and clinical sciences.
-Research laboratories and support facilities span the entire second floor of the Mason Eye Institute with additional space located across the street at the Harry S. Truman Memorial Veterans' Hospital.
+Research laboratories and support facilities span the entire second floor of the Mason Eye Institute with additional space located across the street at the Harry S. Truman Memorial Veterans' Hospital as well as space at the MU Veterinary Medical Diagnostic Lab and the MU School of Medicine Lab.
 Our multidisciplinary approach leads to advances in medical science and clinical treatments.
 Research interests within the department are diverse and cover a wide range of ophthalmologic problems.

 Basic Science Research